mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

 ### Return value

 A {{jsxref("Promise")}} that resolves with an {{domxref("IdentityCredential")}} instance matching the provided parameters.

-There are conditions under which a FedCM request is not sucessful, but an exception is not thrown:
+If a single credential cannot be unambiguously obtained, the Promise will fulfill with `null`.

-- If the browser's login status for the IdP is `"logged-out"`, the FedCM request fails silently.
+If the browser's login status for the IdP is `"logged-out"`, the FedCM request rejects silently.
 See [Update login status using the Login Status API](/en-US/docs/Web/API/FedCM_API/IDP_integration#update_login_status_using_the_login_status_api) for more information about FedCM login status.
-- If a single credential cannot be unambiguously obtained, the Promise will resolve to `null`.
-- If the request to the [ID assertion endpoint](/en-US/docs/Web/API/FedCM_API/IDP_integration#the_id_assertion_endpoint) is unable to validate the authentication, it will respond with an error response containing information about the nature of the error.
-This is exposed in the promise rejection as shown in the [Error API example](/en-US/docs/Web/API/CredentialsContainer/get#example_including_error_api_information) below.

 ### Exceptions

+- `IdentityCredentialError` {{domxref("DOMException")}}
+  - : The request to the [ID assertion endpoint](/en-US/docs/Web/API/FedCM_API/IDP_integration#the_id_assertion_endpoint) is unable to validate the authentication, and rejects with an error response containing information about why.
+See the [Error API example](/en-US/docs/Web/API/CredentialsContainer/get#example_including_error_api_information) below for more information on how it can be used.
 - `NetworkError` {{domxref("DOMException")}}
   - : The IdP did not respond within 60 seconds, or the provided credentials were not valid/found.
 - `NotAllowedError` {{domxref("DOMException")}}